AI-Hypercomputer/pathways-utils/pathwaysutils/experimental/shared_pathways_service/README.md

    ...
 ```

-The connect block will deploy a proxy pod to your GKE cluster and connect your local runtime environment to the proxy
+The connect block will deploy a proxy pod dedicated to your client and connect
-pod via port-forwarding.
+your local runtime environment to the proxy pod via port-forwarding.